WGLab/VirTect/README.md

 ## Viruses reference genomes

-We already download and generate the index for each of the virus in our virus database, which are saved in viruses_reference, which can be used directly from this directory.
+We already download and generate the index for each of the virus in our virus database, which are saved in viruses_reference directory, which can be used directly from this directory.

 ## Synopsis